amd/ZenDNN/docs/operator/lowoha_normalization_operator.md

 - **Input validation** runs by default.
 It is gated by the environment variable `ZENDNNL_DIAGNOSTICS_ENABLE`, which defaults to enabled (anything other than `0`).
 To disable validation in production hot paths and reduce the gate to a single predicted-taken branch, set `ZENDNNL_DIAGNOSTICS_ENABLE=0` before launching the application.
 - **Profiling** is controlled by the environment variable `ZENDNNL_ENABLE_PROFILER=1` and `ZENDNNL_PROFILE_LOG_LEVEL=4`.
 When active, `normalization_direct` reports execution time and operator parameters.
+- **F16-FMA build-time toggle:** Build with `-DZENDNNL_NATIVE_F32_ACCUM=ON` to disable the native AVX512-FP16 fast path for LayerNorm/RMSNorm/FusedAddRMSNorm on AVX-512-FP16-capable hosts; those dispatches take the FP32-accumulating AVX-512 kernel instead.
+The flag also enables f16 inputs on hosts without AVX-512-FP16 (storage is handled via F16C convert in the FP32 kernel).
+It has no effect on BatchNorm or `bf16`-gamma/beta combos.
+See the [F16 FMA Mode](#f16-fma-mode-native-avx512-fp16) section for details.

 ## Error Handling